-CMB Polarization is caused by Thomson Scattering and subsequent Gravitational Lensing of Cosmic Microwave Background photons.
+CMB Polarization is caused by Thomson Scattering and subsequent Gravitational Lensing of CMB Photons.
 CMB Electromagnetic Radiation is mostly unpolarized, but somewhat under 10% is polarized.
 Polarization falls under the Polarization Modes, E-mode and B-mode (so-named in analogy to the divergence and curl of electric and Magnetic Fields as expressed in Maxwell's Equations: not connected to the Maxwell Equations or electricity and magnetism other than by analogy), with unpolarized EMR referred to as T-mode (T for Temperature, as the EMR indicates Black Body spectrum associated with a specific temperature).

 Angular Power Spectrums can be drawn cross-correlating these, known as BB, EE, TT, TE, TB, and EB.
 The latter two are always zero.
 TT is just the normal power spectrum, ignoring polarization, and is much stronger as only a small fraction of the EMR is polarized.
 EE results from Thompson Scattering, and BB results from Gravitational Lensing of the EE polarized light.
 The TE results confirm the existence of the E-mode and have provided a useful tool for study in some cases where the BB results are insufficiently prominent to be of use.